 - G] The next time you create a backup using BackupBuddy and are asked to select the destination for storage, go to Remote Destination and select BackupBuddy Stash.

-That was all about BackupBuddy, now lets move on to another fascinating backup plugins for WordPress.
+That was all about BackupBuddy, now let’s move on to another fascinating backup plugin for WordPress.

 #2.
 Backup WordPress Plugin